bisturi/bisturi/docs/reference/04_data_field.md

 to load all thoses bytes in memory which can lead to a performance problems.
-Fortunely most of the cases we can expect to find the marker in the first few bytes so we can set a maximum search buffer length to avoid the load of the full string in memory (again, this makes sense if the raw to be parsed is a file)
+Fortunely most of the cases we can expect to find the marker in the first few bytes so we can set a maximum search buffer length to avoid the load of the full string in memory (again, this makes sense if the raw to be parsed is a file and its content was not loaded into the memory)

 Let see an example: